dansmyers/Algorithms/README.md

 5. Each sprint ends with an individual quiz.
 You can receive bonus points if your entire team does well on the quiz or if your individual performance improves.

-6. You'll also have the opportunity to complete a short reflective exercise at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.
+6. You'll complete a brief reflection at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.

 Take a look at the `Scrumage.md` document for a detailed overview of the process.